 Does SOX prohibit post-termination retaliation?

-The ARB and some district judges have held that SOX prohibits post-employment retaliation.
+The ARB and some district judges have held that SOX prohibits post-employment retaliation in certain circumstances.
 For example, in Kshetrapal v.
 Dish Network, LLC,[i] Mr. Kshetrapal, an associate director for Dish Network (“Dish”), disclosed that a marketing agency with which Dish had contracted was submitting fraudulent bills.
 When Mr. Kshetrapal disclosed the fraud, his supervisors initially ignored him.
 Mr. Kshetrapal continued to press the issue, and Dish conducted an investigation, which resulted in Dish firing Mr. Kshetrapal’s supervisor and terminating its contract with the marketing agency.
 One month after taking these corrective actions, Dish forced Mr. Kshetrapal to resign.

 The marketing agency sued Dish for breach of contract, and Mr. Kshetrapal was deposed in that litigation.
 During his deposition, Mr. Kshetrapal testified about the marketing agency’s fraud and his belief that his supervisor received bribes from the marketing agency.
 Shortly after the deposition, Mr. Kshetrapal began working for a music streaming service on which Dish ran ads.
 Upon learning that Mr. Kshetrapal worked for the music streaming service, Dish pulled its ads.
 Soon thereafter, a prospective employer of Mr. Kshetrapal rescinded a job offer because Dish ordered it not to hire Mr. Kshetrapal.